GuillaumeBlin/moodle-local_uploadpdf/README.md

 Configuration
 -----------------

-To make the webservice available, go to Site administration / Plugins / Web services
+To make the webservice available, go to Site administration / Plugins / Web services / External services

 In Built-in service, allow the uploadpdf service using "uploadpdf" as shortname